nowo-tech/PasswordPolicyBundle/README.md

 **Important**: The library uses Doctrine lifecycle events (`onFlush`) to create password history and set last password change.
 You must be aware that any entity changes after the recalculation will not be persisted to the database.

+### Password Reuse and Extension Detection

+The bundle prevents users from reusing old passwords and can optionally detect password extensions:

+1. **Exact Match Detection**: Checks if the new password exactly matches any password in history
+   - Uses `password_verify()` for reliable hash comparison
+   - Works with bcrypt, argon2, and Symfony's password hashers
+   - Always enabled by default

+2. **Extension Detection** (optional): Detects when a new password is an extension of an old password
+   - Detects common patterns: adding numbers (0-999) or special characters (!, @, #, $, %) to the beginning or end
+   - Example: If user had "password" and tries "password123", it will be detected and rejected
+   - Can be enabled per entity in YAML configuration or per field using constraint attributes
+   - Configurable minimum length for the base password (default: 4 characters)

+**How Extension Detection Works**:
+- The bundle tries removing common suffixes/prefixes from the new password
+- It then verifies if the resulting base password matches any password in history
+- This prevents users from simply adding numbers or characters to their old passwords

 ## Configuration Options

 | Option | Type | Default | Description |